ruchee/vimrc/vimfiles/bundle/fugitive/README.markdown

 [fugitive-gitee.vim]: https://github.com/linuxsuren/fugitive-gitee.vim

-Add `%{FugitiveStatusline()}` to `'statusline'` to get an indicator with the current branch in (surprise!) your statusline.
+Add `%{FugitiveStatusline()}` to `'statusline'` to get an indicator with the current branch in your statusline.

-Last but not least, there's `:Git` for running any arbitrary command, and `Git!` to open the output of a command in a temp file.
+Last but not least, there's `:Git` for running any arbitrary command.

+For more information, see `:help fugitive`.

 ## Screencasts